-Does Your Home or Business Have an Ant Problem?
+Does Your Home or Business Have an Ant Control Problem?

-Throughout St. Louis, there are many different types of ants that can be found.
+Throughout St. Louis, there are many different types of ants that can be found, including carpenter ants and fire ants.
 Ants can be huge pests for home owners and business owners.
 While many ants are harmless, they can travel large distances in search for food and water, and thus can carry chemicals or other harmful substances that may cause harm to you if found near your kitchen.
 While most are small and hard to spot, ants usually follow a trail, and cluster around food sources.
 They then carry the food back to their nest to provide food for their queen and other workers.

 Ants are common insects, but they have some unique capabilities.
 More than 10,000 known ant species occur around the world.
 Ants look much like termites, and the two are often confused—especially by nervous homeowners.
 However, ants have a narrow "waist" between the abdomen and thorax, which termites do not.
 Ants also have large heads, elbowed antennae, powerful jaws, and are usually brown or black in color.
 These insects belong to the order Hymenoptera, which includes wasps and bees.